Chebari/hello-world/README.md

 # hello-world
 hello world test

+I was told the following at my attempt to use github:

 You’ll learn how to:
-I was told I 'd learn the following:
 Create and use a repository
 Start and manage a new branch
 Make changes to a file and push them to GitHub as commits